hackclub/hackclub/workshops/stressed_ball/README.md

 ---

-> ⚠️☢️ *WARNING:* Are you reading this on workshops.hackclub.com?
-STOP!!1!
+> *WARNING:* Are you reading this on workshops.hackclub.com?
+STOP!!!
 This workshop won't show up properly.
 You should go here:
 >
 > 👉[**YOU SHOULD BE HERE**](https://github.com/hackclub/hackclub/blob/main/workshops/stressed_ball/README.md#reverse-workshop-stressed-ball)👈
 >